|

 cocoanut-shell bra of sorts, that went right over my shirt.

-Chris even veto'd wardrobe's inquiry/suggestion if anyone else in the office should wear one as well, as the visual joke would have been watered down.
+Chris even veto'd wardrobe's inquiry/suggestion if anyone else in the office should wear one as well, as the visual joke would have been watered down; it would have taken focus off of my wearing it.

 Chris had begun "cutting out the middle man" and directed a few of us directly.